-Galway Theatre Festival (May) – Ultimate Guide
+Galway Theatre Festival (May) – 2027 Ultimate Guide

 Unlike the massive, tourism-heavy events later in the summer, this festival is boutique, fiercely creative, and deeply rooted in the local arts community.
-In 2026, the programme is more authentic than ever, with over 60% of performances featuring local Galway talent.
+In 2027, the programme is more authentic than ever, with over 60% of performances featuring local Galway talent.
 This makes it a genuine “insider” cultural experience for both dedicated arts lovers and curious visitors.

-🎭 Galway Theatre Festival – Quick Overview
+🎭 Galway Theatre Festival 2027 – Quick Overview

-Category Details
+Feature Details

-Dates April 30 – May 9, 2026
+Dates Expected April 30 – May 9 2027 (exact dates TBC)

-Primary Hub Town Hall Theatre, Galway City
+Location Primary hubs include Town Hall Theatre, Galway City Museum, and the Latin Quarter

 Not to be confused with the Galway International Arts Festival (July): The Galway Theatre Festival happens in May, while the bigger Galway International Arts Festival runs in July with international theatre, music, and art.
 Check out the full guide to the Galway International Festival here.

-🎭 What to Expect at Galway Theatre Festival 2026
+🎭 What to Expect at Galway Theatre Festival 2027

 This year’s festival is particularly special because over 60% of the programme features Galway-based artists, giving it a deeply authentic, “homegrown” feel compared to the larger summer festivals in Ireland.